Pinterest integrates deeper with Facebook with a new bot and messenger extension

 This isn’t the first time we’ve seen Pinterest start to look beyond just its home platform in order to get people closer and closer to executing on an idea.
 Pinterest earlier this year rolled out QR codes that will show up in stores, another move that’s trying to collapse the distance between a user’s everyday behavior and getting them to actually get on Pinterest and start saving content.

 With more than 200 million monthly active users, Pinterest is still a bit of a blip compared to Facebook — though, the audience behavior is certainly different in a lot of ways.
-But as Pinterest looks to continue to grow, it has to start looking in places that it might normally look in order to get people interested in the service.
+But as Pinterest looks to continue to grow, it has to start looking in places that it might not normally look in order to get people interested in the service.
 Getting tied more closely with Facebook Messenger, a service with more than 1 billion users, seems like a pretty natural place to start.

 0